- General Information

-A CTPF retiree may decide to return to work as a teacher, but there are some rules to be aware of to avoid a pension suspension, cancellation, and possible benefit overpayment.
+A CTPF retiree may decide to return to work as a teacher, but there are some rules to be aware of to avoid a pension cancellation.
 Returning to work on a permanent, annual basis will generally result in your pension being immediately cancelled, to resume only upon re-retirement.

 A retiree can return to work as a teacher on a temporary and non-annual basis without affecting their pension and, if applicable, health insurance subsidy for that fiscal/school year (July 1 – June 30).
-However, retirees are restricted as to how many days during each fiscal/school year) they can work for a Chicago Public, charter or contract school (Employer).
+However, retirees re-employed on that basis are restricted as to how many days during each fiscal/school year) they can work for a Chicago Public, charter, or contract school (Employer).
 A retiree may go to work for any entity other than an Employer without restriction.
 However, reciprocal retirees must meet all return to work requirements from each reciprocal retirement system.

 Serious financial consequences can occur (including the loss and/or required repayment of your pension and, if applicable, health insurance subsidy for that fiscal/school year) when limitations are exceeded.
 You must notify CTPF in writing before beginning employment with an Employer.